-Winter isn’t as busy as the warmer seasons, yet a good portion of each day is still spent caring for our hundreds of tiny turtles.
+Winter isn’t as busy as the warmer seasons, yet a good portion of each day is still spent caring for our hundreds of tiny turtles in the conservation breeding facilities.
 Each morning when we feed the hatchlings, we are very sneaky so that we can see the (often absurd) positions they have chosen to bask in.
-Often it seems like they are playing a drawn out game of “The Floor Is Lava”, using any available surface to achieve the perfect basking spot.
+Frequently it seems like they are playing a drawn out game of “The Floor Is Lava”, using any available surface to achieve the perfect basking spot.
 I thought I would share some of my favourite photos of the turtles so far this winter.
 I hope these snapshots of the turtles will make you laugh, smile, or remember to take a deep breath like they did for me.

 As the bottom turtle walked away from my camera, it was unclear whether the top turtle was an unwilling passenger or a lazy genius.